2-js/gen-paste/README.md

 <details close>
 <summary>how to use it</summary>
 <br>
-this is a bookmark that will lock the tab all you have to do is:

   + go to bookmark bar then 'add page'
     + put code into 'url'